- Biblical Archaeology Society - http://www.biblicalarchaeology.org -

 Read “Book of Nehemiah Found Among the Scrolls ” in Bible History Daily for an exciting Dead Sea Scroll discovery.

-is the Managing Editor of Biblical Archaeology Review.
+was the Managing Editor of Biblical Archaeology Review.

 Article printed from Biblical Archaeology Society: http://www.biblicalarchaeology.org